rust-stuco/lectures/week3/slides.md

 ![bg right:25% 75%](../images/ferris_does_not_compile.svg)

-`match` must cover all of the possibilities that the expression it is matching against may take.
+The `match` patterns must cover all possible values that the matched expression may take.

-What happens when we don't?
+What happens when we miss a case?

 ```rust
 let x: i8 = 5;